 CTQ Tree

-Critical need > Quality Drivers > Performance Requirements
+Critical Need > Quality Drivers > Performance Requirements

 The CTQ diagram first starts with identifying what a customer’s needs.
 These needs are ones that a product or service will need to deliver for the customer to be happy and satisfied.
 One CTQ Tree should be completed for every need identified.
-Identifying these needs can be often be done by compiling survey information from customers in order to prioritize needs.
+Identifying these needs can often be done by compiling survey information from customers in order to prioritize needs.critical to quality CTQ example

 This part of the CTQ diagram is then expanded by listing the corresponding quality drivers.
 Quality drivers are factors consumers will use to evaluate the quality of a product or service.
-These factors are necessary to meeting the needs of customers.
+These factors are necessary to meet the needs of customers.
 Using other Six Sigma tools, like the Kano model, can be extremely useful for this step.

 The third step is to identify and list the minimum performance requirements that must be present to satisfy quality drivers, thus fulfilling the critical need and creating a quality product or service.
-Performance requirements are measurable and can be a variety of factors including resources, technology in the workplace, training, etc.
+Performance requirements are measurable and can be a variety of factors, including resources, technology in the workplace, training, etc.

 After completing a CTQ Tree for every critical need identified, a list can be compiled of performance requirements that must be met to satisfy the customer’s critical needs.
 By implementing these requirements into the design or manufacturing process, you will fulfill the needs of consumers while offering a high-quality product or service.